Somnox Sleep Robot Review

 A lot of consideration has gone into the shape and feel of the robot.
 The original prototype was much larger, but after user testing the inventors decided to reduce the size to be more ‘huggable’ and also less intrusive if you share your bed with a partner.

 The robot is primarily designed for side-sleepers and essentially you’re supposed to hug, or ‘spoon’ the robot at night, as you would a loved one.
-Whilst I suppose you could use it if you’re a back sleeper, you’d most likely miss out on the whole point of Somnox, which is to synchronize your breathing via bodily contact with the robot.
+Whilst I suppose you could use it if you’re a back sleeper, you’d most likely miss out as this would minimize the amount of bodily contact with the robot.

 The shape, based around two connected spheres, is designed to accommodate the fetal position that most sleepers instinctively adopt during the night.
 The ergonomic design helps to maintain a natural sleeping position without deviating from the proper neck and shoulder alignment, and the dimensions have been chosen carefully to allow you to comfortably place Somnox against the chest and hug it with your arms, the most important regions of the body that should be in contact with the robot.

-The attention to detail to ergonomics and dimensions means the robot feels extremely comfortable to hold.
+The attention to detail to the ergonomics means the robot feels extremely comfortable to hold.
 However another key comfort aspect is down the choice of materials.

 Materials and fabrics

-Somnox is made in partnership with Auping, a Dutch company a highly regarded mattress manufacture that’s been in business for over 130 years.
-Somnox’s outer cover, is made of the same sustainable, recycled ‘ticking’ fabric used across the Auping product range, which makes sense as it’s a tried and tested material already in use in thousands of thousands of mattresses.
+Somnox is made in partnership with Auping, a highly regarded Dutch mattress manufacture that’s been in business for over 130 years.
+Somnox’s outer cover is made of the same sustainable, recycled ‘ticking’ fabric used across the Auping product range, and it’s a tried and tested material already in use in thousands of thousands of mattresses.

 If you unzip the cover, hidden inside you can see a thick layer of memory foam surrounding the hard shell of the robot containing all the mechanical and electronic components.
-If you carefully look beneath the memory foam, you’ll see the hard shell of the robot itself – a large black bean shaped object which isn’t at all cuddly.
-Looking at the robot’s innards reminded me of one of those sci-fi films where the robot’s outer layers are peeled back to reveal its true nature.
+If you carefully look beneath the memory foam, you’ll see the hard shell of the robot itself – a large black bean shaped object which isn’t at all cuddly, but houses all the clever proprietary technology that sets Somnox apart.

 Setting up Somnox

-Before you climb into bed with your robot you need to jump through the obligatory hoops of installing the companion app, registering an account and make sure you’re using the latest firmware update.
-Somnox is continually being updated to add new features and improvements so you’ll want to make sure you’re fully up to day
+Before you climb into bed with your robot you need to jump through some obligatory hoops; installing the app (available on both iOS and Android), registering a user account and firmware updates.
+Somnox is continually being updated to add new features and improvements so you’ll want to make sure you’re fully up to date.

-You’re also asked to scan the serial number into the app, which links your personal robot to your account.
-Using the robot’s Bluetooth 4.0 connection, I was able to connect easily to the app, which is available for both iOS and Android devices.
+You’re also asked to scan the device’s serial number , which links your personal robot to your account.
+Using the Bluetooth 4.0 connection, connection was easy and without hiccups,

 The Somnox app

 Keeping with the theme of relaxation, the app has a simple and well laid out design.
-There are some obligatory settings pages where you can do things like view/update the firmware, check the battery life, and manage the Bluetooth connection, but most of the action centres on the home screen where you can select one of three relaxation programs; Sleep, Napping, and Relaxing.
+In the settings pages you can do things like view/update the firmware, check battery life, and manage the Bluetooth connection, but most of the action centres on the home screen where you’re able select one of three relaxation programs; Sleep, Napping, and Relaxing.

 Sleep, Napping and Relaxation Programs

-Although Somnox is primarily marketed for its ability to promote better sleep, it’s worth making a distinction.
-Somnox works by creating the conditions for better sleep ie engaging the parasympathetic nervous system.
-Which means it’s also suitable for general relaxation purposes.
+Although Somnox is primarily marketed for its ability to promote better sleep, it’s worth making an important distinction.
+Unlike a sleeping pill, Somnox promotes sleep indirectly by creating the conditions for optimal sleep – ie engaging you parasympathetic nervous system.
+However, this means that the robot also has utility for general relaxation purposes.

-Hence, inside the app contains three separate programs, which differ slightly, according to whether you want to fall asleep, take a power nap, or pause during the day for relaxation or a meditative moment
+So, inside the app there are three separate programs which differ slightly, according to whether you want to fall asleep, take a power nap, or pause during the day for relaxation or a meditative moment

-Essentially these programs are very similar except for one aspect – the different breathing ratios for inhale and exhale.
-The sleep program for instance is focussed on deep breathing with a 1:2 ratio whereby you take twice as long to breathe out as you do to breathe in.
+Essentially these programs are very similar except for one aspect – the differing breathing ratios for inhalation and exhalation.
+For instance, the Sleep program is focussed on deep breathing with a 1:2 ratio whereby you take twice as long to breathe out as you do to breathe in.

-These numbers might seem somewhat arbitrary but they’re based on a considerable amount of scientific literature which is outlined in detail in a validation whitepaper which provides some good details about the methodologies behind Somnox’s breathing regulation features
+These numbers might seem somewhat arbitrary but they’re based on a considerable amount of scientific literature, outlined in a validation whitepaper which provides more details about Somnox’s breathing regulation features.

 Choosing your sleep preferences